nixxo/rust-lang-book-it/src/ch12-06-writing-to-stderr-instead-of-stdout.md

-## Writing Error Messages to Standard Error Instead of Standard Output
+## Scrivere i Messaggi di Errore su Standard Error invece che su Standard Output

 At the moment, we’re writing all of our output to the terminal using the `println!` macro.
 In most terminals, there are two kinds of output: _standard